Our different courses in detail

 Introduction to Damascus Steel Making – 3 days

-Maximum 3 students | R8 300 per person | Deposit: R2 000| Experience required
+Maximum 3 students | R9 000 per person | Deposit: R2 000| Experience required

 You have to have completed the Basic Bladesmithing or ABS Intro to Bladesmithing course with us as the fundamentals of forging and heat-treating high carbon steels are covered in it, and this experience is required for making a damascus knife.
 Alternatively, you can join the 5 Day Full House Bladesmithing Course, which combines the Basic Bladesmithing with the Introduction to Damascus Course at a reduced course fee.

 This course includes material selection, preparation, lamination (forge-welding), patterning, forging to knife shape, grinding, heat-treatment, polishing and etching.
 The knife is completed to a stage where the maker can fit a handle at a later stage or an integral knife is made.
 Handle and sheath making was covered in the previous Intro to Bladesmithing course.
 Work is done using a high-temperature gas forge and the “Iron Maiden” power hammer.
 You come away from this course (hot and sweaty!) with the knowledge of making basic traditional folded damascus steel and how to turn it into a stunning blade.
-You will make a damascus steel blade on this course that is worth more than R4 000.
+You will make a damascus steel blade on this course that is worth more than R5 000.
 Not suitable for people who are allergic to nickel.

 This course is always scheduled after the 2-week ABS Intro to Bladesmithing Course, followed by the Handles, Fittings and Sheaths course.
-A 10% discount is offered to students attending all three courses.

 What is Damascus steel ? – Over 2000 years ago man needed to create a strong steel.
 This he did by forge-welding and folding high and low carbon steels at high temperatures to create a steel that was flexible but hard enough to hold an edge.
 The pattern in the steel can be manipulated and is brought out by etching the steel in acid.
 Damascus steel was perfected by the Japanese and Vikings and it was believed to have magical properties.
 There are very few bladesmiths who make their own damascus steel these days and it is a rare and collectable material usually used for knife blades.